amayadvani/fastpages/_posts/2023-03-07-finalcorrection.md

    3) a Boolean expression is an expression that evaluates to either true or false.
 A Boolean expression that checks if a variable "num" is greater than or equal to 15 can be written in several ways.

    4) A code that checks if a person is old enough to drive but not old enough to vote would likely involve comparing the person's age to the legal driving age and the legal voting age.

-   5) A code that controls a robot navigating through a maze using a series of if-statements would likely involve checking the robot's current position and the state of the surrounding squares in the maze.